 (Tabacco: Approx. 30mins)

-ne of the oldest church in Albay.
-This was built in 1660 made of volcanic blocks.
+One of the oldest churches in Albay built in 1660 made of volcanic blocks.
 Ceilings, doors and pulpit were made of hardwood.
 The pediment shows a painting of St. Anne riding a cow, a depiction of one miraculous night when the saint saved the town from Moro attack.

 (Malinao; Approx. 30 mins)